zequihg50/esgf-virtual-aggregation/README.md

 ### Note for the Pangeo community

 This work is a bridge between the current state of the federation and more elaborated [ETL](https://es.wikipedia.org/wiki/Extract,_transform_and_load) attemps such as [Google CMIP6](https://gallery.pangeo.io/repos/pangeo-gallery/cmip6/basic_search_and_load.html) from [Pangeo](https://pangeo.io/).
 The later is a much more expensive workflow that requires duplication of the datasets into a cloud provider, which in advantage offers much more scalable data service compared to the "best effort" basis of the ESGF data nodes.
-Also, the ESGF Virtual Aggregation offers a higher level Analysis Ready Dataset by adding the `ensemble` dimension to the variables.
+Also, the ESGF Virtual Aggregation offers a higher level Analysis Ready Dataset by adding the `ensemble` dimension to the variables (see the [Virtual Aggregation file](https://hub.ipcc.ifca.es/thredds/fileServer/esgeva/ensemble/CMIP6/ScenarioMIP/day/CMIP6_ScenarioMIP_CNRM-CERFACS_CNRM-CM6-1_ssp245_day_gr_v20190410/replicas/aims3.llnl.gov/CMIP6_ScenarioMIP_CNRM-CERFACS_CNRM-CM6-1_ssp245_day_tas_gr_v20190410_aims3.llnl.gov.ncml)).

 ![tas4d](tas4d.png)